Israeli troops kill 4 Palestinians in West Bank clashes

 Israeli Prime Minister Naftali Bennett said in a statement that Israeli security forces in the West Bank operated against Hamas operatives “that were about to execute terror attacks in the very immediate future.”

-He said that the soldiers in the filed “acted as expected of them” and said his government gave them full support.
+He said that the soldiers in the field “acted as expected of them” and said his government gave them full support.

 The Israeli military said that troops involved in arrests in the West Bank came under attack as Palestinian gunmen fired on soldiers.
 It declined to provide further information.